 5 Things to Know About the macOS Big Sur 11.6 Update

-Apple’s pushed a brand new macOS Big Sur 11.6 update to Mac users around the world.
+Apple’s pushed a new macOS Big Sur 11.6 update to Mac users around the world.

-macOS Big Sur 11.6 is a small release with security enhancements for Mac devices.
-It doesn’t bring any known features or bug fixes to Macs.
+macOS Big Sur 11.6 is a small release with a bug fix and security enhancements for Mac devices.
+It doesn’t bring any known features to Macs.

 With that in mind, we want to take you through everything there you need to know about the macOS Big Sur 11.6 update and its release for your Mac.